 I train regularly as a photographer - I know that sounds a little odd, but things are always changing and I need to stay current and fresh.
 I dedicate 6-12 days a year where I actually pay to attend training with other photographers.

-I also compete in print competitions - this helps me perfect my photography, because my images will be judged by a panel of 6 professional photographers - and they miss nothing when judging images.
+I compete in professional print competitions - this helps me perfect my photography, because my images will be judged by a panel of 6 professional photographers - and they miss nothing when judging images.
 So, when I go to make prints for you I apply the knowledge I've gained by having my prints judged to perfecting your prints.
 Also, attending these competitions allows me to see images from photographers all over the world.
 This is helpful because I get to see emerging styles of photography.
-Not doing this condemns a photographer, and their clients, to the same old thing they have been shooting for years or in some cases decades.
+Not doing this condemns a photographer, and their clients, to the same old thing they have been shooting for years or in some case decades.

 Read more about equipment and why it is important